Center for Resilient Landscapes Fellowships

 The fellowships are open to currently enrolled Rutgers graduate students.
 The fellowship is designed for early-career graduate students to develop their fellowship project in tandem with their thesis or dissertation proposals, as well as offer the opportunity for a late-career graduate student to add another chapter or paper to their CV.

 Exploring – Each fellow should expect to conduct and provide a literature review related to their project.

 Researching – Each fellow will develop their own research questions and project within the framework of an existing project.
 Fellows are expected to spend time at the preferred locations and to attend occasional Field Station team meetings.

 Contributing – Each fellow is expected to spend substantial time working with their mentors on data collection or analysis of existing data.
 This may vary considerably for each project, but most students should expect to spend the majority of the summer working with FS scientists and partners.
 These interactions will serve as an opportunity for fellows to develop relationships with researchers and practitioners in their area of interest.
 A project statement, short progress report at end of summer, and continued communication with the CRL team is required to maintain the program web site, in addition to any possible graduate committee or USDA FS team reporting requirements.

-Sharing – Develop a poster or oral presentation for use at conferences and Field Station programs, including a CRL Fall Symposium held in September 2018.
+Sharing – Develop a poster or oral presentation for use at conferences and Field Station programs, including a CRL Symposium held during the fall of 2019.
 In addition, we expect each fellow to share the work that they have done either through a regularly maintained blog, twitter feed, webinar, PowerPoint presentation, or paper.
 We encourage students to try to publish their results and we will help support that if your results lend themselves to publication.

 What you can expect from USDA Forest Service and our partners